 2015-2016 GRADUATE STUDIES CATALOG

 Effective 1 June 2015 through 31 May 2016

 Please see the Graduate Catalog Archives for PDF versions of past catalogs.

 This program offered by Walker School of Business & Technology

 The goal of the nonprofit leadership degree is to prepare nonprofit professionals to deal with the complexities and challenges of managing a nonprofit organization in today’s “new normal” business environment.
 The program content is designed to promote a holistic business-focused nonprofit management thinking process among students and develop real-world nonprofit business skills that emphasize both the organization’s mission and the business of leading a self-sustaining nonprofit organization.
 Courses deliver both practical and theoretical considerations to address the needs of nonprofit professional and the organizations they work in.
-The degree requires satisfactory completion of 24 credit hours of required courses and 12 credit hours of graduate electives for a total of 36 credit hours.
-Business and management programs are ACBSP accredited.
+The degree requires satisfactory completion of 25 credit hours of required courses and 12 credit hours of graduate electives for a total of 37 credit hours.

 - Articulate the important terminology, facts, concepts, principles, analytic techniques, and theories used in the field of nonprofit leadership.